Arrokoth's Necklace: Sublimation Rate

-The vapor pressure of CO$_2$ is probably too high for it to be retained for the age $T_{SS}$ of the Solar System because a significant fraction of the surface of Arrokoth may be at temperatures above 50 K (at 55 K a 10 km thickness would evaporate in $0.01 t_{SS}$).
-It is also evident that the vapor pressures of H$_2$O and CH$_3$OH are too low to provide sufficient evaporation to deposit a high albedo pure ice.
+The vapor pressure of CO$_2$ is probably too high for it to be retained for the age $t_\odot$ of the Solar System because a significant fraction of the surface of Arrokoth may be at temperatures above 50 K (at 55 K a 10 km thickness would evaporate in $0.01 t_\odot$).
+It is also evident that the vapor pressures of H$_2$O and CH$_3$OH, {the latter spectrally identified on Arrokoth \citep{G20},} are too low, {as shown by the fact that they are far below either value of $P_{min}$ at any temperature $\le T_{max}$}, to provide sufficient evaporation to deposit a high albedo pure ice.